 More Insights about the Super Computer Delivered to the ISS

 A SpaceX capsule had delivered the Spaceborne Supercomputer to the International Space Station last year in August 2017.
-As per Hewlett Packard, the computer will certainly help improve the various processes undertaken by the astronauts on a daily basis on the station, especially in terms of analysis of data generated.
+As per Hewlett Packard Enterprise, the computer will certainly help improve the various processes undertaken by the astronauts on a daily basis on the station, especially in terms of analysis of data generated.
 After more than a year of tests, HPE who helped create the computer has said that their one year agreement is now over, according to the company’s technology officer, Mark Fernandez.

 The supercomputer delivered to International Space Station mainly consists of 32 cores and similar to the regularly ones used until now.
 The computer is about 30 to 100 times faster than an iPhone or tablet, according to the same technology officer.
 The requirement projected by NASA involved resistance to harsh environment, maintenance of working efficiency in micro-gravity, resistance against radiation, and ability to function amidst power outages.
 And, all these requirements have been fulfilled by supercomputer sent last year in every test carried out.